How to Get Into UPenn– Acceptance Rate & Strategies

 University of Pennsylvania Yield Rate

 Penn’s yield rate—the percentage of accepted students who elect to enroll, divided by the total number of students who are admitted is over 70%.
 The takeaway is that an exceptionally high number of those admitted to Penn ultimately choose to attend the university.
 Part of the explanation for this is that the majority of the class was brought aboard via binding early decision.
 For comparison, elite schools such as Duke, Northwestern, Notre Dame, and Claremont McKenna all have yield rates closer to 60%.

 Tips for Applying to Penn

 The 59,000+ Quaker hopefuls should all be aware of the following:

 - An interview is not a mandatory part of the admissions process, but 90% of applicants are typically offered one with an alumni interviewer.
-Interviews are primarily informational in nature (although they are part of the admissions process) and can be conducted in-person or on Skype.
+Interviews are primarily informational in nature (although they are part of the admissions process) and can be conducted in person or virtually.

 - For advice on what types of questions you should be prepared to answer/ask visit our blog—College Interview Tips.

 - Unlike many Ivies, Penn does consider “demonstrated interest” so be sure to make contact with the university throughout the process.
 This can include a campus visit, an email to an admissions officer, connecting with the school via social media, or attending a Penn event in your area.

 - Do everything you can to “bring your application to life.”
 This means seeking out recommenders who can speak to your passion and help your unique personality and attributes pop off the page.
 Essays will also be key…

-- At Penn, learning and growth happen outside of the classroom, too.
-How will you explore the community at Penn?
-Consider how this community will help shape your perspective and identity, and how your identity and perspective will help shape this community.
+- How will you explore community at Penn?
+Consider how Penn will help shape your perspective and identity, and how your identity and perspective will help shape Penn.
 (150-200 words)